dreamcatcher-tech/network/Inbox/2025-03-27 1551 blob store consistency.md

 Plus the whole thing is going to be ripped out once we start writing to a single branch anyway.

 Plus if watch fails or misses something, it is non critical, just aesthetic.

+Use the key with a `>` and monotonic ulids to write events to the store.

+Use the timestamp part of the ulid to do the last modified time search ?
+Or, just use the last modified time search only, but use the ulid to handle updates within the same second.